J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 72: August 24, 2017

+**Today's Progress**: Moving on to expressworks.
+Made it through the first three challenges (Hello World, Static, Jade) ok.

+**Thoughts:** I think I'm back to where I was at the start of learnyounode, only half understanding what I'm doing, but at least I should be okay by the end.

 ### Day 71: August 23, 2017

 **Today's Progress**: Working on the JSON API server.
 Seems to be going ok but the response is very slow.
 I thought it was some buggy code but I scaled it back to a point where it worked ok, and still not working well.
 I will have to test later on another connection to see if it improves.
 Restarting the workspace seems to help, but after I make any changes and rerun the program, the lag returns.
 Finally got it to work even if it meant restarting with every change...